UNRESOLVED HEARTBREAK, LOSS AND ABANDONMENT LEAD TO OUTER CHILD PATTERNS: What to do?

 This subliminal but ever-present fear not only triggers Outer to act out in our love relationships, but the residual insecurity causes Outer to take everything to the extreme – sleeping, watching TV, drinking, spending money, cluttering, procrastinating.
 For example, hoarders report that what motivates them to surround themselves with so much stuff is the subliminal fear that they’ll be left all alone with nothing and no one to care about them.

 Learn more about Outer Child and Abandonment at abandonment.net.
-Also read Taming Your Outer Child:Overcoming Your Self-Defeating Patterns; Journey from Abandonment to Healing; WORKBOOK, Journey from Heartbreak to Connection: A Workshop in Abandonment Recovery; and Black Swan: 12 Lessons of Abandonment Recovery .
+Also read Taming Your Outer Child:Overcoming Your Self-Defeating Patterns; Journey from Abandonment to Healing; The Abandonment Recovery Workbook; and Black Swan: 12 Lessons of Abandonment Recovery .

 SUSAN ANDERSON'S WORKSHOPS AND GROUPS FOR OVERCOMING ABANDONMENT AND SELF DEFEATING BEHAVIORS

 Outer Child groups and workshops gain their depth and dynamic from zeroing in on the issue of abandonment – the source of most self-defeating patterns.
 Hearbreak, loss, and abandonment left unresolved can lead to self-sabotaging behaviors.